Mitigating and Evaluating Static Bias of Action Representations in the Background and the Foreground: Experiments

-We denote the original test data (\ie, videos in UCF101 and HMDB51 test sets) as in-distribution (IID) test data.
-In Table \ref{tab:res_ucf101} and \ref{tab:res_hmdb51}, we show the results of different action recognition models and debiasing methods on the IID test data and synthetic OOD tests.
-In Table \ref{tab:res_aug_ucf101} and \ref{tab:res_aug_hmdb51}, we compare the performance of different video data augmentation methods applied to Kinetics400-pretrained TSM and Swin-T. Note that higher accuracy on \datasetnameA{} datasets is better (indicating low background static bias), while lower accuracy on \datasetnameB{} datasets is better (indicating low foreground static bias).
+We conduct the following experiments on Kinetics-400, UCF101 and HMDB51.
+First, we perform IID tests on the original test sets and use the top-1 accuracy as metrics.
+After that, we perform OOD tests on \datasetnameA{} and \datasetnameB{} and report the average top-1 accuracy across background image sources.
+Note that higher accuracy on \datasetnameA{} is better (low background static bias), while lower accuracy on \datasetnameB{} is better (low foreground static bias).

+To show the performance of utilizing pure foreground motion information, we propose another performance metric called contrasted accuracy (Contra.
+Acc.).
+As one \datasetnameB{} video is derived from a \datasetnameA{} video, we count one correct prediction if the model is correct on the \datasetnameA{} but incorrect on the associated \datasetnameB{} video.

+We further evaluate on the synthetic videos with conflicting foreground cues (Figure \ref{fig:bg_fg_bias}).
+Finally, we also evaluate on ARAS~\cite{duan2022mitigating}, a real-world OOD dataset with rare scenes, to show the performance of scene bias reduction.